Home training can be difficult when you live in an apartment: it’s crucial to make the most of the limited space you have to get a great workout.

 A folding weight bench really opens up your training options if you’ve already got a form of weight at home – or if you’re looking at buying one.

 A folding weight bench and dumbbells, for example, offer a wide array of exercises like bench and seated presses, pullovers, and flyes.
-These exercises require the elevated position to increase your range of motion and thus results.
+These exercises require an elevated position to increase your range of motion and thus results.

 A good folding weight bench needs to be small enough to fit in your apartment and can be quite cumbersome.
 Many of them also need to be handled carefully to avoid scuffing floors, for example, where wheels and sharp metal tubing can damage surfaces.